daneng1/data-structures-and-algorithms/challenges/Data-Structures/linkedList/README.md

 1. Will return true when finding a value within the linked list that exists
 1. Will return false when searching for a value in the linked list that does not exist
 1. Can properly return a collection of all the values that exist in the linked list
+1. Can return the value at node k from the end.